Hair Relaxers and Cancer Risk: Do perms and relaxers cause cancer?

 If you have ever used a hair relaxer before, you have probably noticed the strong odor and irritation caused by the gas, you may have even suffered burns on your scalp.
 This is a result of the use of these potent chemicals.

 The FDA prohibits the marketing or sale of cosmetic products from containing poisonous or harmful substances that could cause injury to a consumer.
-However, most hair relaxers do not need to be tested or approved by FDA before they are sold.
+However, most hair relaxers do not need to be tested or approved by the FDA before they are sold.

 Some of the biggest offenders found in hair straightening products include: